-It has been 10 years after the financial crash of 2007-8 and the dysfunction of our banking system is finally under scrutiny.
+It has been 10 years since the financial crash of 2007-8 and the dysfunction of our banking system is finally under scrutiny.
 A recent event for Positive Money on 18th September 2017 saw 200 people gather at the RSA (Royal Society of Arts) to watch a panel do just that.
 Asking whether ‘a reformed financial system can solve the world’s biggest problems’ were Martin Wolf, Ed Balls and Fran Boait, in a panel debate chaired by Emily Maitlis.

 Martin Wolf is the associate editor and chief economics commentator at the Financial Times.
 He has been a forum fellow at the annual meeting of the World Economic Forum in Davos since 1999 and recently published the critically-acclaimed book, ‘The Shifts and the Shocks: What we’ve learned – and have still to learn – from the financial crisis’.